Explore Gerrard India Bazaar for South Asian arts, culture, food and more during these can’t-miss annual street festivals.

 “Festival of South Asia is an experiential affair with a very infectious vibe.
 And when the festival gets going, you’ll see visitors dancing and singing alongside the performers… there are at least two or three small staging areas for the audience to interact or learn about South Asian culture,” says Amin.

-Street food is evocative of South Asian culture and is replicated here during festivals and throughout the year.
-Local eateries offer an array of fast-food options such as corn on the cob, samosas, the ever-popular chaats and dosas—crisp golden crepes made with rice flour.
+Street food is evocative of South Asian culture and is a top reason for visiting a festival (or Gerrard Street East).
+Consider fast-food options such as corn on the cob, samosas, the ever-popular chaats and dosas—crisp golden crepes made with rice flour.

 If you’re looking for something new to you, try pani puri.
 Puris are deep-fried hollow balls made from wheat flour, and pani refers to their accompanying chutney water dip.
 The assembly and consumption of the pani puri is intricate and fascinating.
 First, the puris are gently punctured with the tip of a finger and then stuffed with boiled potato, onion and chickpeas garnished with cilantro.
 Each puri is then dunked into pani, a sweet and tangy tamarind chutney water seasoned with mint and other spices—and then popped into the mouth in one swift move.